Trévon Hughes: Professional career

 Hughes went on to play for the Houston Rockets in the NBA Summer League in 2010.

 In 2011, Hughes played for the VEF Riga, a basketball team that plays in the Baltic League.
 He then spent two seasons with Pieno žvaigždės of Lithuania.

 In June 2013, he signed with TBB Trier.

 In 2014, he signed with German team Medi Bayreuth, but on January 22, 2015, Hughes and Bayreuth parted ways.
 He averaged 13.9 points, 4.3 rebounds and 4.3 assists.

 On February 10, 2015, he signed with Sakarya Büyükşehir Belediyesi of the Turkish Second Basketball League.

 On November 26, 2019, he signed with Maccabi Hod HaSharon of the Israeli National League.
 On the same day, Hughes recorded 39 points in his debut, while shooting 11-of-21 from the field, along with seven assists in a 91–89 win over Hapoel Haifa.

 The Basketball Tournament

 Hughes joined Big X, a team composed primarily of former Big Ten players in The Basketball Tournament 2020.
 He finished with nine points, three assists and three steals in a 79–74 win over alternate D2 in the first round.

-Coaching Career
+Coaching career

 Following his professional playing career, Hughes was named as the head coach of the Kettle Moraine High School boys basketball team on October 1, 2021.
+He was relieved of his duties in 2023, after leading the school to its first WIAA state tournament appearance.